 Should the PSB find reasons to discipline you, an appeal may be made to the Disciplinary Appeals Board (DAB), where a formal hearing is held.
 You will need competent and highly experienced legal representation at the DAB hearing and through the process of your case.

 Schedule an appointment for your

 initial consultation today

 by calling (888) 898-9902.

 Besides representing hundreds of V.A. employees over the last twenty years, our federal employment firm has represented or has been in-house counsel to numerous federal AFGE local V.A. and VARO Unions.
 You have too much at stake to have an inexperienced law firm advising you regarding your employment and your future.

-Contact Pines Federal today to discuss your VA employment issues
+Contact The Law Offices of Eric L. Pines, PLLC today to discuss your VA employment issues

 with a competent and highly skilled federal employee attorney.